 Since 1995, the Women’s Fund of Greater Green Bay, a fund of the Greater Green Bay Community Foundation, has given over $725,000 to programs and projects of northeast Wisconsin non-profit organizations that expand opportunities for women and girls.

-We are interested in reviewing creative proposals that support leadership and self-esteem initiatives for women and girls in Northeast Wisconsin.
+We are interested in reviewing creative proposals that promote healthy relationships and support leadership and self-esteem initiatives for women and girls in Northeast Wisconsin.

 Any organization interested in applying for a grant should contact Amber Paluch

 or Rashad Cobb to discuss a potential proposal prior to applying.

 - All applicants must have a 501(c)(3) IRS tax-exempt designation or be a governmental, educational, or religious organization.